Dizzee Rascal: 2012–2017: DirteeTV.com and The Fifth

-2016–present: Raskit and E3 AF
+2016–present: Raskit, E3 AF, and Don't Take It Personal

 In June 2016, Dizzee Rascal collaborated with Calvin Harris for the third time on the single "Hype", which reached number 34 on the UK charts.
 A year later, he released the single "Space" with a livestreamed teaser trailer and announced his sixth studio album, titled Raskit, which was released on 21 July 2017, peaking at number 10 on the UK albums chart.
 Later that year, he collaborated with French rapper Orelsan on the song "Zone" (also featuring Nekfeu).

 Dizzee Rascal released an EP titled Don't Gas Me in September 2018.
 The EP also marked the first time Dizzee and Skepta worked on a track together, releasing Money Right which peaked at number 68 on the UK singles chart.
 He also began appearing in Ladbrokes adverts on television, with "Bonkers" playing in the background.

 In August 2020 Dizzee Rascal announced his seventh studio album, titled E3 AF, which was then released on 30 October 2020.
 The album peaked at number 13 on the UK albums chart.
+In November 2023, he released a single titled "How Did I Get So Calm" from his forthcoming eighth studio album "Don't Take It Personal", which released on 9 February 2024.